British Orthodontic Society

 The British Orthodontic Society (BOS) is a medical association for orthodontists in England.
 It publishes the Journal of Orthodontics.

-The British Orthodontic society represents all orthodontists and dentists carrying out orthodontics across the UK.
+The British Orthodontic society represents all orthodontists and dentists practicing orthodontics across the UK.

 History

 The Orthodontic Societies

 The British Orthodontic Society (BOS) was founded on 1 July 1994.
 It represented the unification of the five existing UK orthodontic societies:

 British Society for the Study of Orthodontics (BSSO)

 Founded in 1907, this was the first national orthodontic society.
 It had its origins in London, where on 21 October 1907, George Northcroft invited 15 colleagues to discuss establishing a society to promote orthodontics.

 The inaugural meeting of the BSSO took place on 5 December 1907, when JH Badcock was elected as the Society's first President.
 Originally conceived as a study group, it became a well respected scientific organisation.
 For most of its existence, it published the "Transactions of the BSSO" annually which contained all papers presented to the society in the preceding year.
 Following the establishment of the National Health Service in 1948 and the increasing demand for orthodontic treatment, there was a perceived need for representation nationally.
 The BSSO eschewed political involvement.
 This led to the creation of the BAO, COG, COS and AUTO, which represented orthodontists working in specialist practice, hospital orthodontics, community orthodontic clinics and the universities.